 If you are planning on moving to the United States and bringing your furry friend with you, it is important to know the requirements and regulations for importing your pet.
 Here we will cover the most important information you need to know before bringing your pet to the United States.

-Yes, the United States does allow the import of pets.
+The United States does allow the import of pets.
 However, there are certain restrictions and requirements that must be met in order to bring your pet into the country.

 Restrictions on types of pets